holdenlee/notebook/posts/tcs/machine_learning/reinforcement_learning/rl.md

 Common structure means many ideas/algorithms can be transferred between planning and learning.
 (They differ only in source of experience.)

-Planning in small incremental steps helps intermix plannig with acting/learnig.
+Planning in small incremental steps helps intermix planning with acting/learnig.

 ## 8.2 Integrating planning, acting, and learning